NihaalShameem/TikTok-Claim-Classification-/README.md

 ### Key Insights
 - There is only a slight difference between opinions and claims.
 With this information we can proceed knowing there is an equal amount of claims and opinions in this dataset.
 - Now that we know the key variables to be focused on and the initial analysis we can go forward with the process of exploratory data analysis.

+## Data Exploration
+During this stage I examined the count frequencies, distribution, mean and median values, outliers, missing data, and much more. <br>
+I also created scatter plots where I analyzed correlation between variables especially between the variable `claim_status` and others. <br>
+Coming out of exploring the data I want to further analyze attributes of claims and of opinions.
+Also, would like to know other variables <br>
+that might be of use to me understanding the data.
+My upmost interest of my client would be what variables or data would be most useful <br> in predicting our `claim_status`.